KPerryLab/ISPM15_Ambrosia_Beetles/README.md

 #ISPM15-Ambrosia-Beetles
-Repository for Jessi's masters research.
+Repository for Jessi's masters research
 Title: The thermal biology of ambrosia beetles and its implications for forest biosecurity
 Correspondance: jessiraubenolt@gmail.com

 Summary: Data to determine the upper lethal temperatures of three species of ambrosia beetles using a heated water bath and thermocouples.
 Also testing the heat buffering effects of ambrosia beetle fungal symbionts during ISPM-15 heat treatments using thermal cameras, thermocouples, a gradually heated oven.